 Teachers may not undertake School-Based Assessment of Coursework without the written approval of CIE.
-This will only be given to teachers who satisfy CIE's requirements concerning moderation, and they will have to undergo special training in assessment before entering candidates.
+This will only be given to teachers who satisfy CIE's requirements concerning moderation.

 All candidates must submit Coursework consisting of one or two pieces of work to total between 1500 and 3000 words, for school-based assessment with external moderation.
 Each piece of work may consist of several shorter exercises/assignments related to a common theme.
 All Coursework will be marked by the teachers concerned.
 External moderation of a sample of each Centre's work will subsequently take place.
 The time to be devoted to the preparation and completion of Coursework should be approximately in proportion with the mark allocation - i.e. about 30%.